abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     | Priority | **300** |
     | Name | **AllowRDP** |

-1. Wait for the rule to be provisioned and then try again to RDP into the virtual machine using downloaded rdp file.
+1. Wait for the rule to be provisioned and then try again to RDP into the virtual machine using the downloaded RDP file.
 This time you should be successful.
 Remember the user is **azureuser** and the password is **Pa$$w0rd1234**.

 ### Task 4: Configure an outbound security port rule to deny Internet access

-In this task, we will create a NSG outbound port rule that will deny Internet access and then test to ensure the rule is working.
+In this task, we will create an NSG outbound port rule that will deny Internet access and then test to ensure the rule is working.

 1. Continue in your virtual machine RDP session.
-If pop-up comes then select **yes**.
+If a pop-up comes then select **yes**.

 1. After the machine starts, open an **Internet Explorer** browser, then click on **Ok**.

-1. Open a New tab in the browser and browse to **https://www.bing.com** , and then close Internet Explorer Pop-ups.
-You will need to work through the IE enhanced security pop-ups.
-The page is displayed.
+1. Open a new browser tab and navigate to **https://www.bing.com**.
+If any Internet Explorer security pop-ups appear, close them and proceed through the IE enhanced security prompts.
+The page should then be displayed.

-    **Note**: We will now configure a rule to deny outbound internet access.
+   > **Note**: We will now configure a rule to deny outbound internet access.

 1. Minimize the RDP session to navigate back to **Azure Portal**.